-I love potluck appetizers and this one is a winner.
-And I did eat a couple of little wieners.
+I love a fun appetizer and this one is a winner.

-Stuffed cucumber bites are something I will be bringing to the big games.
-Really easy and delicious.
+Stuffed cucumber bites are something I will be bringing to the next gathering.
+They are really easy and delicious.

-And here’s a couple of other popular appetizers to try: Bonefish Grill Bang Bang Shrimp, Pepper Jelly Cream Cheese Appetizer, Smoked Salmon and Dill on Toasted Baguette.
+And here are a couple of other popular appetizers to try: Bonefish Grill Bang Bang Shrimp, Pepper Jelly Cream Cheese Appetizer, Smoked Salmon and Dill on Toasted Baguette.
 Or find one at 8 Most Popular Appetizers.

-Surprise your friends and family by bringing a great-tasting and delicious-looking party treat!
-Just make sure that you make enough for everyone.
+For your next party, bring a great-tasting and delicious-looking party treat!
+Just make sure that you make enough of this easy appetizer for everyone.